-Parameter name Description Default Value index (background processes) to be used per SQL statement. vci.smc_directory Directory name in which a temporary file is created as the dynamic shared memory during a scan using a VCI.
-L /dev/shm W A directory (dataStorageDir\ base\pgsql_tmp) under the data storage directory Specify a directory that has enough free space for the memory used for each query during the scan. max_worker_processes Maximum number of background processes that the system supports.
-8 Add the value of the maximum number of SQL statements that can be executed simultaneously for scans that use VCI multiplied by vci.max_parallel_degree.
+Parameter name Description Default Value index vci.max_parallel_degre e Maximum number of VCI parallel processes (background processes) to be used per SQL statement.
+0 Specify the number of parallel processes. vci.smc_directory Directory name in which a temporary file is created as the dynamic shared memory during a scan using a VCI.
+L /dev/shm W A directory (dataStorageDir\base\\pgsql_tmp) under the data storage directory Specify a directory that has enough free space for the memory used for each query during the scan. max_worker_processes Maximum number of background processes that 8 Add the value of the maximum number of SQL statements that can be executed simultaneously for scans that use VCI